stuxcrystal/vapoursynth/doc/pythonreference.rst

    Creates a *inspect.Signature* object for the given registration signature.

    If *injected* is not None, the default of the first argument of the signature will be replaced with the value supplied with injected.

+.. py:function:: get_environment()

+   Creates a factory for context-managers that return you to the VSScript-Environment this function was called in and is intended to be a cheaper alternative than actually evaluating a script.

+   This function is intended to be used in Applications that directly interact with multiple VSScript-Environments.

+   Do not use if you don't know what you're doing.

 .. py:class:: Core